echiner/GFTMasterBigDataUPV/exercise1_data_ingestion/README.md

 ls -l <folder_configured_in_PutFile_Processor>
 ```

+You can also check it in the Docker Dashboard, just by clicking on the container and then the "Files" tab.

 ### Part 3: Send to Kafka

 Now, your turn.
 You will have to update the workflow so it sends the data to Kafka, instead of file system.